rodolfoap/XmlRpcOid/README.md

     # perl xmlrpcserver.pl

 You can find a bigger example on the /lib directory of this repository.
+You can replace the *uptime* command with *shutdown*, a process *kill*, a *service start*, a *useradd*, a *grep log*, whatever you can imagine.
+The only drawback is your security.

 ## Client side

-1. Install the apk on your phone.
+1. Install the apk on your phone (find it on the /apk dir of this repository).
 Better if you can compile it yourself with Android Studio.

 2. Start the appplication.